 I recently caught on TV Bill & Ted’s Excellent Adventure, which features Jane Wiedlin as Joan of Arc.
-That sent me to her blog, which announced The Go-Go’s would be soon embarking on their farewell tour.
+That sent me to her blog, which announced The Go-Go’s would soon be embarking on their farewell tour.
 Knowing this might be my only chance to see two of my soundtrack contributors on one stage, I bought two tickets.

 So Maggie and I went to Dayton to see The Go-Go’s.

 “You two look too young to be here!” said the sweet lady who helped us take a picture.
 Indeed we were.
 But how could I explain my compulsion to share the same space as rock legends who appear on the soundtrack to a movie that’s still being written and may never see a green light?

 We sat through an enjoyable opener Kaya Stewart and then Best Coast, who were not the best.
 Kaya’s band (fluent in the nuances of good old rock ‘n’ roll) seemed to be having a blast up there.
 Best Coast seemed to be having a beer after this.
 It was a good opportunity to visit the men’s room before the ladies took the stage.

 Gina Schock, Charlotte Caffey, Belinda, Jane and tour bassist Abby Travis took the stage and blew us away for 90 minutes.
 And it was Belinda’s birthday, so there was cake, and they played “Mad About You”.